 If you have asked “What are the requirements to get unemployment?” an applicant could not have been fired, especially for gross misconduct.
-The burden of proof in this case is on the employer to prove that an employee was let go for acts or omissions that damaged the employer’s interest in relation to employment.
+The burden of proof, in this case, is on the employer to prove that an employee was let go for acts or omissions that damaged the employer’s interest in relation to employment.
 Maximum unemployment insurance benefits payable may also be reduced when a disqualification is assessed.

 For petitioners who want to know how to qualify for unemployment in Nebraska, most behavioral issues that cause the separation from the former employer will affect eligibility or the duration in which to receive benefits.
-A candidate who qualifies for unemployment must be totally separated from his or her employer, or working reduced hours.
-A leave of absence, which is generally a mutual agreement between the employee and employer, does not qualify as a complete separation from employment.
+A candidate who qualifies for unemployment must be totally separated from his or her employer or working reduced hours.

+Be mindful that a leave of absence, which is generally a mutual agreement between the employee and employer, does not qualify as complete separation from employment.
 The Nebraska Employment Security Law requires a disqualification from benefits for any week in which the individual is on a leave of absence.

 Eligibility Requirements for Unemployment Benefits in Nebraska

 To be eligible for EDD in Nebraska, the former worker must be physically able to work and available for work four or more days of the week.
 An applicant is not considered able and available if circumstances such as lack of transportation, childcare problems, family care issues, sickness or injury would prevent him or her from working.

 For NE unemployment insurance eligibility, the UI petitioner is required to maintain an active NEWorks registration and online searchable resume while receiving benefits.
 If there is no activity recorded for 90 days, his or her unemployment registration and resume will expire.

 To remain eligible for EDD, if the applicant receives a notice that they have been selected for this, he or she is required to participate in the program.
 The Nebraska Department of Labor may contact the former employee and require that he or she provides additional information regarding the claim.
 If the claimant fails to report, he or she may be disqualified from benefits.

 Regarding who qualifies for unemployment in NE, if a UI petitioner attended school regularly as a full-time student, he or she may be disqualified for benefits unless he or she was a student at the time they earned the majority of their wages in their base period.
-An exception may apply if he or she is enrolled in a training program which has been approved by the Commissioner of Labor.
+An exception may apply if he or she is enrolled in a training program that has been approved by the Commissioner of Labor.